Liraglutide (GLP-1) (3mg)

 Liraglutide Peptide and the Brain

-Studies have suggested that Liraglutide (GLP-1) peptides may improve cognitive function and protect brain neurons against neurodegenerative diseases such as Alzheimer’s disease through mitigation of amyloid-beta accumulation.[5]
+Studies have suggested that Liraglutide (GLP-1) peptides may improve cognitive function and protect brain neurons against neurodegeneration such as in Alzheimer’s disease models through mitigation of amyloid-beta accumulation.[5]
 Its precise mechanism of action requires further research.
-Amyloid beta is considered to be the primary component found in Alzheimer’s disease.
-It is not known to be a causative agent yet, but it is associated with the severity of the disease.
-Researchers are still finding out if preventing the accumulation of amyloid-beta can protect hosts against Alzheimer’s.[6]
+Amyloid beta is considered to be the primary component found in Alzheimer’s disease that is associated with its severity.[6]

 Liraglutide Peptide and the Cardiovascular System